5 Reasons Why You Don’t Want to Buy a Diesel Truck

 For most people, buying a diesel truck is more a labor of love than a love of labor.
 Diesels are cool, they’re interesting, and they can do lots of work.
-But if you don’t need a truck that can haul an excavator or a giant horse trailer, there are several reasons why you might want not want to buy a diesel truck.
-Today’s Duramax, Cummins, and Power Stroke diesel engine trucks are thousands of times easier to live with than they were a few years ago, but they’re not perfect.
+But if you don’t need a truck that can haul an excavator or a giant horse trailer, there are several reasons why you might not want to buy a diesel truck.
+Today’s Duramax, Cummins, and Power Stroke diesel engine trucks are much easier to live with than they were a few years ago, but they’re not perfect.

 What are the benefits of a diesel engine?

 Diesel engines don’t work like gas engines.
 Instead of spark plugs igniting fuel, diesel fuel is an oil that burns due to heat and compression.
 That combustion makes a lot of power to tow and haul.
 It can also be more efficient than a gasoline-powered engine.
 But diesel engines are built differently, and that means they’re heavy.
 Diesels used to be stinky and loud.
 Modern diesel trucks are still stinky and loud, but much less so than they used to be.

 Burning oil is a dirty business.
 To combat those emissions modern diesel engines use an additive to clean up their emissions.
 Mercedes-Benz, for example, calls its cleaner diesels BlueTEC.
 Benz uses AdBlue, which is a brand name for urea.
 Diesels use urea fluid in their catalytic converters to convert toxic nitrogen oxide to simple nitrogen and water.
 Most gas stations sell DEF, or Diesel Exhaust Fluid, which is about $15 for 2.5 gallons, and needs to be filled about every fourth fill up.